Anne de Rochechouart de Mortemart: Career and philanthropy

 The Duchess of Uzès was a strong supporter of the conservative and royalist politician Georges Ernest Boulanger (1837–1891), and donated more than three million francs to his cause, a large sum at the time.
 She convinced Prince Philippe, Count of Paris to support Boulanger in the hope of a restoration of the monarchy.
 The Duchess of Uzès provided support to the Fédération nationale des Jaunes de France.
 The "Jaune" movement was organized to break trade union strikes.
 She also financed several antisemitic newspapers.
 Later she dropped her opposition to the Republican administration.
 She became a friend of the anarchist Louise Michel.

 The Duchess of Uzès was active in Paris society, and participated in many charities.
 She also became involved in feminist and suffragist causes.

 In January 1893, Jeanne Schmahl founded the Avant-Courrière (Forerunner) association, which called for the right of women to be witnesses in public and private acts, and for the right of married women to take the product of their labor and dispose of it freely.
 The campaign aimed to mobilize middle- and upper-class women who had moderate and conservative views.
 Anne de Rochechouart de Mortemart and Juliette Adam (1836–1936) soon joined the Avant-Courrière, and Schmahl found support from Jane Misme (1865–1935), who later founded the journal La Française and Jeanne Chauvin (1862–1926), the first woman to become a doctor of law.
 The Duchess of Uzès was president of the National League for Improving Rural and Agricultural Industries (Ligue nationale pour le relèvement des industries rurales at agricoles).

-During World War I (1914–18) she let the army use her chateau at Bonnelles, which became an annex of the Rambouillet surgery hospital.
+During World War I (1914–18) she let the army use her Château de Bonnelles, which became an annex of the Rambouillet surgery hospital.
 At the age of 70 she took the examinations to become head nurse.
 She played a personal role in organizing care for the wounded.
 She also founded a child care school, and became a member of the Anti-Cancer League, helping to gain support for the league from her wide network of influential people.